 - Pomegranate seeds

-- Heat oil in a pan and fry the potatoes till golden brown.
+- Heat oil in a pan and fry the boiled potatoes till golden brown.

-- Once done, place it in a bowl and toss it with red chili powder, roasted cumin powder, & chaat masala.
+- Once done, place them in a bowl and toss it with red chili powder, roasted cumin powder, & chaat masala.

 - Add chopped coriander, chopped tomatoes & chopped onion and mix evenly.

-- Add coriander chutney and tamarind chutney and toss it till its coats evenly
+- Add coriander chutney and tamarind chutney and toss it till the chutneys coats evenly.

-- Garnish with Tomato julienne, pomegranate, chopped onions & coriander leaves.
+- Finally, garnish with tomato julienne, pomegranate, chopped onions & coriander leaves.